top of page

 Pros:

-• Pictures of product merch is Big and big font underneath
+• Pictures of product merch is big, and contains large product description text underneath.

 Cons: